 CareEasy to grow in fertile, well-drained soil in full sun.
 Prune back or cut to the ground in late winter or early spring.
 Deadhead regularly.

 PropagationRoot semi-ripe cuttings in summer or hardwood cuttings in fall.
-Sow seed at 66-75°F in spring.
+Sow seed at 66 to 75°F in spring.

 ProblemsCapsid bug, caterpillars, weevils, mullein moth, spider mites.
 Fungal leaf spots and diebacks can occur.